tarantool/ansible-cartridge/doc/rolling_update.md

 * update routers replica sets
 * rotate distributions (if TGZ + Multiversion is used)

-## Rolling update: Playbook for TGZ + Multiversion
+## Rolling update: Playbook for TGZ package + Multiversion

 [Multiversion approach](/doc/multiversion.md) allows updating application version that each instance uses with